MI-SegNet: Mutual Information-Based US Segmentation for Unseen Domain Generalization: Method

 \subsection{Cross Reconstruction}

 According to experimental findings, the MI loss indeed forces the two representations to have minimal shared information.
 However, the minimization of MI between the anatomical and domain features cannot necessarily make both features contain the respective information.
 The network goes into local optimums frequently, where the domain features are kept constant, and all the information is stored in the anatomical features.
 Because there is no information in the domain features, the MI between two representations is thus approaching zero.
 However, this is not our original intention.
 As a result, cross reconstruction strategy is introduced to tackle this problem.
 The cross reconstruction loss will punish the behavior of summarizing all the information into one representation.
 Thus, it can force each encoder to extract informative features accordingly and prevent the whole network from going into the local optimums.
-The training is conducted in an alternating way, and the detailed process is shown in Algorithm~\ref{algorithm_network_update}.